vgonda/vgonda.github.io/blogs/2020/chicago-roboto-scholar-guide.md

 ## How You Can Help

 First, you can apply.
-If there are any questions about any of this, you can find me [on Twitter](https://twitter.com/TTGonda) or reach out on the Chicago Roboto [contact form](https://chicagoroboto.com/contact-us/).
+If there are any questions about any of this, you can  reach out on the Chicago Roboto [contact form](https://chicagoroboto.com/contact-us/).

 There are lots of other things you can do to help as well: